 As one of the biggest cities and counties in Ireland, Cork has more to offer families than most.
 The city is easily accessible by car, train, bus or even plane, making it easy to plan a few days away with the family.
-From fun activities, interesting attractions and real-life adventures, we’ve collected the best options for a brilliant family day out in Cork:
+From fun activities, interesting local attractions, break taking walks and real-life adventures, we’ve collected the best options for a brilliant family day out in Cork:

 Fota Wildlife Park is a must-see for any visitors to Cork.
 The original house, Fota House, was a two-story hunting lodge that was used as a base for fishing and shooting before becoming a permanent residence in the 19th century.